 The Act contains three licensing objectives which underpin the functions that the Board performs.
 These objectives are central to the regulatory regime created by the Act.
 They are:

-Section 349 of the Act requires the Board to prepare and publish a Statement of Principles that will apply when dealing with the gaming licences and permits.
-Clackmannanshire Licensing Board's 3rd Statement of Principles has been published and will remain in force until 31 January 2016.
+Section 349 of the Act requires the Board to prepare and publish a Statement of Policy that will apply when dealing with the gaming licences and permits.
+Clackmannanshire Licensing Board's 3rd Statement of Policy has been published and will remain in force until 31 January 2016.

 The Act provides for three categories of licence: